 Even tigers get scared of these bears due to their scary roaring voice, attacking abilities, and aggressive behavior despite being the jungles’ king.
 Tigers get afraid of tailing the bears; they get chased by the bears and often run away from the bears’ insight.

 Ranthambore National Park’s sloth bears have relatively thick-coated shaggy or patches of fur, protected from being bitten by other wild animals.
 They had a great affection for honey, and they are the only mammals who carry their young ones on their back.
 You can also see them by jungle trial; for this, you have to obtain tickets through Ranthambore Safari Booking.
-This will help you escort the jeep, which takes you to the jungle’s inner core.
+This will help you escort the gypsy, which takes you to the jungle’s inner core.